christin19/BLE-Weather-monitor-/README.md

 - [Code Explanation](#code-explanation)
 Introduction

 This project uses the ESP32 microcontroller and the DFRobot DHT11 sensor to measure temperature and humidity.
-The data is then transmitted over Bluetooth Low Energy (BLE) to a connected device, such as a smartphone or tablet.
+The data is then transmitted over Bluetooth Low Energy (BLE) to a connected device.

 Hardware Requirements